-Table 6-4-4: Allowable Minor Amendments

-Maximum Thres hold (Cumulative of Earlier

-Approved Deviations and/or Amendments)

-Standard General Lot ≤10,000 sq. ft. in any Mixed-use or Non- residential zone district in an Area of Change

-Building gross floor area 10%

-Front setback, minimum 15%

-Side setback, minimum 15% 50%

-Rear setback, minimum 10% 50%

-Building height, maximum crease: 10% ase: any amount

-Wall and fence height 6 in.

-Any other numerical standard 10%

-Any other 91 addition or revision that would otherwise be decided as a Permit - Sign, Permit - Wall or Fence - Minor, or Site Plan - Administrative Any amount that meets requirements specified in the approved Permit or Site Plan or, if the Permit or Site Plan is silent, the IDO

-All rooftop installations and ground- mounted installations of solar or wind energy generation on premises less than 5 acres that does not a requirements spe commodate the installation affect the ability to meet ecified in the approved Site ite Plan is silent, the IDO

-All additions or modifications of battery storage on premises less than 5 acres that does not a requirements spe accommodate the addition affect the ability to meet ecified in the approved Site ite Plan is silent, the IDO

-Changing the site layout of an electric facility other than an electric generation facility that does not a requirements spe accommodate the change affect the ability to meet ecified in the approved Site ite Plan is silent, the IDO

-Any standard cited in an application for "reasonable accommodation" or "reasonable modification" under the federal Fair Housing Act Amendments of 1998 (or as amended) with the fea viation necessary to comply deral Fair Housing Act mendments
+Table C. A. A. Allewahle Minera Arrendonante Table 6-4-4: Allowable Minor Am Maximum Threshold (Cumulative of Earlier Approved Deviations and/or Amendments) Standard General Lot ≤10,000 sq. ft. in any Mixed-use or Non- residential zone district in an Area of Change Building gross floor area 10% Front setback, minimum 15% Side setback, minimum 15% 50% Rear setback, minimum 10% 50% Building height, maximum crease: 10% ase: any amount Wall and fence height 6 in.
+Any other numerical standard 10% Any other 209 addition or revision that would otherwise be decided as a Permit - Sign, Permit - Wall or Fence - Minor, or Site Plan - Administrative specified in the a hat meets requirements oproved Permit or Site Plan or Site Plan is silent, the IDO All rooftop installations and ground- mounted installations of solar or wind energy generation on premises less than 5 acres that does not a requirements spe commodate the installation affect the ability to meet ecified in the approved Site lite Plan is silent, the IDO All additions or modifications of battery storage on premises less than 5 acres Any amount to accommodate the addition that does not affect the ability to meet requirements specified in the approved Site Plan or, if the Site Plan is silent, the IDO Changing the site layout of an electric facility other than an electric generation facility Any amount to accommodate the change that does not affect the ability to meet requirements specified in the approved Site Plan or, if the Site Plan is silent, the IDO